ngsanogo/ngsanogo.rbind.io/content/about.md

 This blog showcases my personal projects, with a focus on data and open source software.

-As Errare humanum est, some posts may contain errors, so please feel free to submit any correction requests directly on my GitHub page : https://github.com/ngsanogo/ngsanogo.rbind.io.
+As Errare humanum est, some posts may contain errors, so please feel free to submit any correction requests directly on my [GitHub page](https://github.com/ngsanogo/ngsanogo.rbind.io).

-This site has been created with [blogdown](https://bookdown.org/yihui/blogdown/) and the [hugo-coder](https://github.com/luizdepra/hugo-coder/) Hugo theme.
+This site is built with [Hugo](https://gohugo.io) static site generator and the [hugo-coder](https://github.com/luizdepra/hugo-coder/) theme, deployed on [Netlify](https://netlify.com).